 Driving while under the influence of drugs also allows a person to be arrested for vehicular homicide if a fatal crash occurred.
 This is true whether the drugs were legal or illegal.
 When illegal drugs are involved, the presence of any controlled substance in a person’s bloodstream is enough for the impairment requirement.
 For prescription or OTC drugs, knowingly taking more than the recommended dose or taking the medication and consuming alcohol are typically enough for the State to prove your guilt.

 Penalties for vehicular homicide are very severe and may result in an extremely long imprisonment of up to 30 years.
 Punishments include:

 - Imprisonment with or without hard labor for 5 to 30 years, with a minimum served of three years without benefit of parole or suspension

 - If the BAC is .15, then five years of the sentence is without benefit of parole or suspension.

-Be advised that the courts are now sentencing on the high end of the prison sentences due to pressure from MADD (Mothers Against Drunk Driving).
-There are other penalties similar to the DWI penalties.
+Be advised that the courts are now sentencing on the high end of the prison sentences due to pressure from the prosecution, MADD (Mothers Against Drunk Driving) and many members of the public.

-First Degree Negligent Injuring is defined as a felony under Louisiana Revised Statute 14:39.2, as the causing of a severe injury to a human being, caused by the operation of a motor vehicle, while guilty of DWI, as defined by the DWI statute.
-Penalties are likewise severe and may result in imprisonment for up to five years.
+First Degree Negligent Injury is a felony under Louisiana Revised Statute 14:39.2 and is defined as the causing of a severe injury to a human being, caused by the operation of a motor vehicle, while guilty of DWI, as defined by the DWI statute.
+Penalties are severe and may result in imprisonment for up to five years.

 Penalties for Vehicular Negligent Injuring